JKChai/Self-taught-Python/README.md

 * tactical mode - for short-supply
 * methods - functions attached to classes as attributes
 * polymorphism - care what it does and not what it is
+* Data Engineer - Taking any action involving data and turning into something reliable, repetable, and maintainable process